 - Total profit = TR – TC.

-4.4.
-Factors Affecting Long-Run Equilibrium in Monopolistically Competitive Markets
+9. Long-Run Equilibrium for Monopolistically Competitive Firms

 The graph below shows the long-run marginal cost (MC), long-run average cost (ATC), demand and marginal revenue (MR) curve for a monopolistic firm.

 - The solid lines show the original demand and MR curves.

 - The dashed lines show the shift in the demand and MR curves when a new firm enters the market.

 - Short-run economic profits of existing firms encourage new firms to enter the market as the barriers to entry are low.
 When new firms enter, the demand curve shifts to the left and the market share of existing firms falls.
 The number of products in the market increases.